 Who can apply?

-This program is open to Yukon businesses, including home-based businesses, which have faced a minimum of 30 per cent loss in gross revenue due to the COVID-19 pandemic.
+This program is open to Yukon businesses, including home-based businesses, which are operating at a deficit on a monthly basis due to the COVID-19 pandemic.

 Who cannot apply?

 - governments at all levels and their corporations;

 - finance and insurance;